02. PyTorch Neural Network Classification¶

 One of the most common errors in deep learning is shape errors.

-Mismatching the shapes of tensors and tensor operations with result in errors in your models.
+Mismatching the shapes of tensors and tensor operations will result in errors in your models.

 We're going to see plenty of these throughout the course.

-And there's no surefire way to making sure they won't happen, they will.
+And there's no surefire way to make sure they won't happen, they will.

-What you can do instead is continaully familiarize yourself with the shape of the data you're working with.
+What you can do instead is continually familiarize yourself with the shape of the data you're working with.

 I like referring to it as input and output shapes.